Metro Denver is leading the way to a balanced energy economy

 - National Center for Atmospheric Research

-- Office of Surface Mining Reclamation and Enforcement
+- The Office of Surface Mining Reclamation and Enforcement

 Metro Denver also offers world-class universities, such as the Colorado School of Mines (CSM), the only university in the nation to offer baccalaureate through doctorate degrees in all key energy fields.
-In addition, Colorado has one of the highest per capita concentrations of federally funded science and research centers in the nation with 30 federal laboratories, including the U.S. Department of Energy's National Renewable Energy Laboratory (NREL).
+In addition, Colorado has one of the highest per capita concentrations of federally funded science and research centers in the nation with 30 federal laboratories and research institutions, including the U.S. Department of Energy's National Renewable Energy Laboratory (NREL).